 I examine questions regarding interpersonal communication and influence, as well as physiological correlates of these processes, by studying face-to-face social interactions in the lab and in field settings (e.g., at tutor centers and in corporate environments).
 I capture psychological, behavioral, and physiological processes as they naturally unfold over time, and I develop and employ novel analytic techniques and new methods for physiological and behavioral measurement.

-Ketay, S., Welker, K. M., Beck, L. A., Thorson, K. R., & Slatcher, R. B. (accepted).
+Ketay, S., Welker, K. M., Beck, L. A., Thorson, K. R., & Slatcher, R. B. (in press).
 Social anxiety, cortisol, and early-stage friendship.
 Journal of Social and Personal Relationships.

 Eaton, L.A., Earnshaw, V., Maksut, J. L., Thorson, K. R., Watson, R., & Bauermeister, J. (in press).
 Experiences of stigma and health care engagement among Black men who have sex with men newly diagnosed with HIV/STI.
 Journal of Behavioral Medicine.